AbdulazizAlshehri/ML-EDA/README.md

 # Exploratory Data Analysis (EDA) Project

-This project seeks to answer the analysis questions by Discovering, Cleaning, Preparing, nad Visualizing the data from the three datasets MTA, Taxi, and Stations datasets discussed in details below.
-The project explaind in five main sections as following:
+This project seeks to answer the analysis questions by Discovering, Cleaning, Preparing, and Visualizing the data from the three datasets MTA, Taxi, and Stations datasets discussed in detail below.
+The project explained in five main sections as follows:

 ## 1. ANALYSIS QUESTIONS
-- What patterns people follows in the NYC subway?
+- What patterns do people follow in the NYC subway?
 - Relationship between the NYC subway and taxies?

 ## 2. DATA
-Three datasets were used in this analysis, for each dataset we selected only columns we are interested in, as following:
+Three datasets were used in this analysis, for each dataset we selected only columns we are interested in, as follows:

 ### 1. MTA Dataset [source](http://web.mta.info/developers/turnstile.html):
-provides the basic data about NYC subway turnstyles, e.g. number of entries (cumulative), number of exits (cumulative)
+provides the basic data about NYC subway turnstiles, e.g. number of entries (cumulative), number of exits (cumulative)

   <table border="1" class="dataframe">
   <thead>